cberzan/ticktockman/README.md

 ```

 TODO:
-- new CSV format: attributes, times without ':', no date_comment
+- new CSV format: attributes, times without ':', no date_comment, start_date,
+  start_time, and no more segments...
 - sample data (csv, json) need to be updated